eoinkelly/notes/databases/postgresql/sql-select.md

 ### GROUP BY

-> When GROUP BY is present, or any aggregate functions are present, it is not
+`GROUP BY` is only one way to trigger "grouped query" mode.
+There are a number of conditions that will flip the switch to make the query a "grouped query"

+1. if there is a GROUP BY clause
+2. if there is a HAVING clause (even if there is not GROUP BY clause)
+3. if the query contains aggregate functions (even if there is no GROUP BY)

+If _grouped query_ gets triggered and there is no GROUP BY to specify it then there is assumed to be one group which contains all the rows returned by the WHERE clause

+Consequences of _grouped query_ being triggered:

+1. in a grouped query there must be only one output row per group
-> valid for the SELECT list expressions to refer to ungrouped columns except
+1. SELECT clause must be compatible i.e. it is not valid for the SELECT list expressions to refer to ungrouped columns except
-> within aggregate functions or when the ungrouped column is functionally
+   1. within aggregate functions or
-> dependent on the grouped columns, since there woul otherwise be more than
-> one possible value to return for an ungrouped column.
+   2. when the ungrouped column is functionally dependent on the grouped columns, since there woul otherwise be more than one possible value to return for an ungrouped column.

+Mental model for "grouped query":

+    are the rows taht come out of WHERE are "tagged" with group ??? or is it more like a boolean set on the query which causes the select list to be checked for "grouping validity" (my term) and then the actual grouping happens during the SELECT list evaluation you can't convert the WHERE table into the output oF GROUP BY without reaching into the SELECT list ???

+    GROUP BY and the aggregate functions in SELECT are part of the same "grouping" operation

+    aggregate functions in the SELECT clause are actually a bit of an oddity because they are about removing rows, most (maybe all???) other SELECT expressions are about adding or removing columns

+a confusing thing is that the SELECT list isn't just for pulling out columns, it can also transform rows using aggregate functions

 ### HAVING